hyperledger-archives/composer/contrib-notes/weekly-qa-validation.md

 ```

 - [ ] Running the pre-req scripts on clean platform images (within a virtualized environment, install from ISO image of Ubuntu.
-Follow the preqrequistie tool chain as documented on the website.)
+Follow the prerequisite tool chain as documented on the website.)
 - [ ] Run the QuickStart and follow on tutorials to ensure they are correct [_note currently this means following the instructions on the website, however there is a plan to automate this_]
-- [ ] Yo Generator (Angular + CLI) - generates and the code runs succesfully
+- [ ] Yo Generator (Angular + CLI) - generates and the code runs successfully
 - [ ] Expose as REST API tutorial

 *Documentation*